 In a Field Clinic, a student works outside of the law school under the supervision of an attorney who also serves as a member of our adjunct faculty.
 Students are certified as student attorneys and handle a small number of their own cases from start to finish.

 Each student at RWU Law is allowed to take advantage of these opportunities in the following program combinations, or, of course, by taking just one:

 - 1 Clinical Externship and 1 In-House or Field Clinic;

 - 2 Clinical Externships.
 Max of 12 Field Work Credits, total. (neither can be Semester-In-Practice);

 - 1 Semester-In-Practice and 1 In-House or Field Clinic.

-- New York Pro Bono Scholars
+- 1 In-House or Field Clinic and New York Pro Bono Scholars

 For more information or to schedule a counseling session with the Feinstein Center, please contact firstname.lastname@example.org.

 Corporate Counsel & Government Clinical ExternshipClick to Open